genplanning/generative_planning/planner/README.md

 # Generative Planning-path planner

-# prerequsites
+The environment for planning the path using the inpainted semantic map

+## Prerequisites
+- Linux or macOS
-Code tested on Python 3.6.13
+- Python 3.6.13
-We use Anaconda for library management

-# Install Dependencies
+## Install Dependencies
 - Creating the virtual environment
 ```bash
 conda create --name planner_demo --file requirements.txt